Mahabharata: Historical context

 B. B. Lal used the same approach with a more conservative assumption of the average reign to estimate a date of 836 BCE, and correlated this with archaeological evidence from Painted Grey Ware (PGW) sites, the association being strong between PGW artifacts and places mentioned in the epic.
-John Keay confirms this and also gives 950 BCE for the Bharata battle.
+John Keay suggests "their core narratives seem to relate to events from a period prior to all but the Rig Veda."